-For more policy ideas and research on this topic, see kidsdata.org's Research & Links section, or visit the Centers for Disease Control and Prevention and the U.S. Department of Health and Human Services Maternal and Child Health site.
+For more policy ideas and research on this topic, see kidsdata.org's Research & Links section, or visit the Centers for Disease Control and Prevention and the U.S. Department of Health and Human Services Maternal and Child Health Bureau.
 Also see policy implications on kidsdata.org for Low Birthweight and Preterm Births and Prenatal Care.

-- Supporting ongoing efforts to improve data systems for measuring health care access, quality, and outcomes for women and infants, as timely and accurate data is critical for informing policy and program decisions (2)
+- Supporting ongoing efforts to improve data systems for measuring health care access, quality, and outcomes for women and infants, as timely and accurate data are critical for informing policy and program decisions (2)

-- Promoting collaboration across agencies and sectors at the local, state, and national levels, to combine resources and expertise toward the common goal of reducing infant mortality (2)
+- Promoting collaboration across agencies and sectors at the local, state, and national levels to combine resources and expertise toward the common goal of reducing infant mortality (2)

 Sources for this narrative:

-1. California Dept. of Public Health.
-(2015).
-California Newborn Screening Program.
-Retrieved from: http://www.cdph.ca.gov/programs/NBS/pages/default.aspx
+1. California Department of Public Health.
+(2018).
+Newborn Screening Program.
+Retrieved from: https://www.cdph.ca.gov/Programs/CFH/DGDS/Pages/nbs

 - Websites with Related Information

-- Association of Maternal & Child Health Programs (AMCHP)
+- Association of Maternal and Child Health Programs (AMCHP)

 - California Maternal Quality Care Collaborative